-Professional Ethics/Code of Student Behaviour

-Students in the Pharmacy programs are required to adhere to the professional code of ethics of the Alberta College of Pharmacists.
-Refer to \$30.3.3 of the Code of Student Behaviour, and Faculty of Pharmacy and Pharmaceutical Sciences for additional information.
-Amendments to the Code of Student Behaviour occur throughout the year.
-The official version of the Code of Student Behaviour, as amended from time to time, is housed on the University Governance website at www.governance.ualberta.ca.
+The University Code of Student Behaviour describes a range of non-academic and academic offences deemed unacceptable and for which a student may be penalized.
+Refer to the Code of Student Behaviour and the Code of Applicant Behaviour.
+Amendments to the Codes occur throughout the year.
+The official version of the Codes, as amended from time to time is housed on the University Governance website at www.governance.ualberta.ca.